Lampirg/recommendator/README.md

 - Support of AniList and AniDB.

-- Account system that would allow collect recommendations not only from 50 titles with highest score but from all user anime list.
+- Account system that would allow collecting recommendations not only from 50 titles with highest score but from all user anime list.

 ## Occured problems